 Me alone, critics, friends, visiting cousins,

 Every one of you?
-Why not let me speak in
+The language I speak

 Becomes mine, its distortions, its queernessess